 Mozambique in July

-By July, Mozambique’s humpback whales can be seen from the Quirimbas to Ponta do Ouro.
-Tofo and Vilanculo/Bazaruto are particularly popular places to spot them.
+- By July, Mozambique’s humpback whales can be seen from the Quirimbas to Ponta do Ouro.
+Tofo and Vilanculos/Bazaruto are particularly popular places to spot them.
 July to December are the best months for anglers, with the early part of the season ideal for sailfish off Bazaruto.
-All along the coast you can expect warm, clear weather and some of the best diving and snorkelling conditions of the year.
+All along the coast, you can expect warm, clear weather and some of the year’s best diving and snorkeling conditions.

-July is a popular time in Mozambique so be sure to book your holiday well in advance.
-If you want to swim with whale sharks, this isn’t the best time – rather delay until October or November.
+- July is a popular time in Mozambique, so be sure to book your holiday well in advance.
+If you want to swim with whale sharks, this isn’t the best time – instead, delay until October or November.